 - Medicaid Applications, PA Residents applying for Medicaid.

 Ownership of real estate impacts Elder Law, Estate and Special Needs Planning and Estate Administration and Probate.

-Having a lawyer review an Agreement of Sale and consulting with them can prevent many costly mistakes in the future.
+Having a lawyer review an Agreement of Sale and consulting with them on how to transfer home ownership can prevent many costly mistakes in the future.
 We can help before you get to the settlement table.
 A lawyer should be contacted as soon as a transaction is even contemplated to properly structure the sale or purchase to protect yourself and your family.